 Nearly 20 percent of the people currently on Alabama’s death row were sentenced to death through judicial override.
 Judge override is the primary reason why Alabama has the highest per capita death sentencing rate and execution rate in the country.
 In 2009, with a state population of 4.5 million people, Alabama imposed more new death sentences than Texas, with a population of 24 million.

-Override is legal in only three states: Alabama, Delaware, and Florida.
-Florida and Delaware have strict standards for override.
-No one in Delaware is on death row as a result of an override and no death sentences have been imposed by override in Florida since 1999.
-In Delaware and Florida, override often is used to overrule jury death verdicts and impose life - which rarely happens in Alabama.
+Override is now legal in only two states: Alabama and Delaware.
+Florida abolished judge override on March 7, 2016.
+No one in Delaware is on death row as a result of an override, and override often is used to overrule jury death verdicts and impose life - which rarely happens in Alabama.

 Alabama’s trial and appellate court judges are elected.
 Because judicial candidates frequently campaign on their support and enthusiasm for capital punishment, political pressure injects unfairness and arbitrariness into override decisions.